 The program consists of a minimum of 24 semester credits of course work beyond the master's degree and 24 semester credits of doctoral research and dissertation.

-Tennessee Tech houses three state-supported Centers of Excellence: the Electric Power Center, the Manufacturing Research Center, and the Center for the Management, Utilization and Protection of Water Resources.
+Tennessee Tech houses three state-supported Centers of Excellence: the Center for Energy Systems Research, the Center for Manufacturing Research , and the Center for the Management, Utilization and Protection of Water Resources.
 The three centers offer excellent research opportunities, the use of state-of-the-art equipment and funding for graduate students in engineering.

 College of Engineering